Chelan County Community Development - Code Compliance Inspector

-Assist the Code Compliance Manager by responding to complaints and inquiries regarding violations of applicable county codes to include building, zoning, fire, shoreline, and County adopted City codes and applicable state statutes.
-In addition and as time permits - will support and back-up the Community Development Department as needed to maintain desired work flow within the office.
-This includes, but not limited to building permit intakes and processing.
+Assist the Code Compliance Manager as the primary point-of-contact and code compliance inspector regarding the permitting and enforcement of county code, by responding to complaints and inquiries regarding violations of applicable county codes to include building, zoning, fire, shoreline, and other applicable local and state statues.
+In addition and as time permits, will support the Community Development Department as needed to maintain desired work flow within the office.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following.
 Other duties may be assigned.

-- Must gain a strong working understanding of County adopted codes within 6-month of hire.
+- Must gain a strong working understanding of County adopted building codes, zoning, shoreline and critical areas within 6-month of hire.

-- Explaining requirements of county codes to property owners, building contractors, and other interested parties.
+- Explaining requirements of county codes to property owners and other interested parties.

 - Identifying and/or verifying complaints or inquiries of a violation of County codes by on-site field inspection and review of applicable codes and ordinances.

-- Preparing forms and letters advising property owners and tenants of possible violations and time allowed for correcting deficiencies.
+- Preparing forms and letters advising property owners and tenants of possible violations and timeframe allowed for correcting deficiencies.

 - Obtaining permission from owners and tenants to enter dwellings/property.